GwendolyneFreddy/MadeInHeaven/docs/readme.txt

 Implementing a house rule of a GM friend of mine, this component allows mages to use bucklers and thieves to use small shields.
 I feel this makes bucklers and small shields a little more useful than they normally are.

+Note: In the BG games there are no separate item types for bucklers and small-, medium- and large shields.
+This modification checks their animation to tell the difference.
+Unfortunately this means that some mod-added bucklers that use a different animation, like those from Rogue Rebalancing, whill not be affected.
+This is not an issue in IWD where shields do have separate item types.

 ========================